Computer Science Department

 The DyKnow Project: Designing and Evaluating Groupware to Support a Pen-based Electronic Classroom

-Computer Supported Collaborative Work (CSCW) is the branch of computer science that deals with the design and evaluation of software systems that help groups of people work together.
+Pen-based computing involves the design and evaluation of software systems that use pens, rather than keyboards and mice, as their primary input mechanism.
+Persuasive technology involves the design and evaluation of software and other technologies that is designed to influence human behavior or attitudes.
+Finally, computer supported collaborative work (CSCW) is the branch of computer science that deals with the design and evaluation of software systems that help groups of people work together.
 Such software systems are often called groupware.

 For the past several years we have been working on a CSCW project that involves the design and evaluation of groupware to support a pen-based electronic classroom.
 In this classroom, teacher's notes, consisting of typed text, imported images, and freehand notes written on a pen-based Video Tablet, a Tablet PC, or an electronic blackboard are transmitted to computers at each student's desk.
 At the same time, each student can use an electronic pen or keyboard to annotate a personal copy of these notes and save them for future replay and study.
 Student work can also be transmitted to front of the room for display and discussion.